 It is difficult to weigh the potential yield benefit of narrow-row soybeans against equipment costs, time constraints and operator availability required.
 Equipment and workload considerations are unique for every farm operation and ultimately come down to the needs of each individual grower.

-A key factor driving the recent increase in soybeans planted in 30-inch rows, particularly in Illinois, is Sclerotinia stem rot (Sclerotinia sclerotiorum), or white mold.
+A factor that has likely played a role in the recent increase in soybeans planted in 30-inch rows in some areas is Sclerotinia stem rot (Sclerotinia sclerotiorum), or white mold.
 White mold development is favored by cool and wet conditions during soybean flowering.
-Such conditions were widespread in the Midwestern U.S. in 2009, and so was white mold incidence.
 A dense soybean canopy can enhance these conditions and increase white mold severity.
 The rationale behind increasing row spacing is to increase light penetration and air movement in the lower canopy, thereby making conditions less favorable for white mold development.

 Soybean variety selection, row spacing and seeding rate are important factors influencing white mold development and a good management strategy should address all three.
 Seeding rate generally appears to have a greater effect on white mold severity than row spacing (Lee et al., 2005).
 Changing from drilled narrow-row soybeans to 15-inch row spacing in areas where white mold is prevalent is likely a good move, particularly when accompanied by a reduction in seeding rate.
 The benefit of moving to a 30-inch spacing is less clear and is not generally recommended by university pathologists for reducing white mold, particularly given the likely reduction in yield potential.
 However, in areas with frequent white mold incidence, wide rows may provide some benefit.